arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

 Surprise surprise (or not): you killed a selection, even if no one was visible.
-This bears the question: how does it come that some times the region is visible, some time it is not?
+This bears the question: how does it come that some times the region is visible, some times it is not?

 ### Activating the mark / the region
 It is all about the notion of *active* or *not active* mark (or